Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   This gives insight into how full is the request queue for the specific device.
 </p>
 <p>
-  With every request sent the SDK would also add a param that would show how many requests are in the stored request queue.
+  With every request sent, the SDK also adds a parameter showing how many requests are in the stored request queue.
 </p>
 <p>
-  The integer value of this is set under the param "rr".
-This param is not stored in the RQ, but is added just before sending the request:
+  The integer value of this is set under the param "rr."
+This param is not stored in the RQ but is added just before sending the request:
 </p>
 <pre>// the relevant parts:
 https://countly.server/*?...&amp;rr=23...</pre>
 <p>
-  If tamper protection (salting) is enabled then this parameter should also be included in the checksum calculation.
+  If tamper protection (salting) is enabled, this parameter should also be included in the checksum calculation.
 </p>
 <h1 id="01H821RTQ8E32MD3GHXYVV4WCZ">Legacy Features</h1>
 <h2 id="01H821RTQ8R9M4X5A2XA17HH61">Remote Config (Legacy)</h2>